John Martin Trail

-This is in two sections, an easier North route of 2.5 miles and moderately
+The Martin route is in two sections, a moderate North route of 2.5 miles and moderately

-strenuous South of 11 miles.
-This popular walk covers the areas which
+strenuous South of 11.2 miles.
+These very popular walks cover the areas which

 influenced Victorian artist John Martin, born in the village, who became